Koios - supporting policy makers in making better decisions. We find the best solutions,

 to stick to a decision, at least for a reasonable period of time.

 - Secrecy - many policy discussions have to be held in secret.

-- Scientific Ignorance - few policy makers are scientists, and don’t
+- Scientific Ignorance - few policy makers are scientists, and often

 So how can Koios help decision makers to make better decisions?

-- Speed - With crowdsouring thousands of people can contribute by
+- Speed - With crowdsourcing thousands of people can contribute by

 gathering facts and do analysis that will save policy makers and their scientific

 advisors lots of time.
 They can have evidence and proposals available earlier than

 would otherwise be possible if they had to rely on formal bureaucratic institutions

 to do the work.
 Koios users may also have been working on a particular problem for